zmitton/eth-proof/RELEASING.md

 ### Sign the releases.
  - MUST be a pgp signature
  - MUST be the same pgp key as is registered with Github
- - MUST be a detached signature
+ - MUST be a detached ascii-armored (.asc) signature
  - All files in the build folder MUST have an associated signature file

 ### Generate Changelog